 GRE test takers who want to use apps as part of their study prep can choose from the following list of applications:

 - GRE Prep & Practice by Magoosh.
-The app’s key features include GRE practice questions, GRE schedules, video lessons for premium subscription, and test prep strategies.
+The app’s key features include GRE practice questions, GRE schedules, video lessons for a premium subscriptions, and test prep strategies.

 - Varsity Tutors GRE Exam Prep.
 This GRE app includes full-length practice and diagnostic tests, flashcards by concept, flashcard maker, and practice questions.